tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </p>

 <div style="background-color: #eeeeee; padding: .5em 1em; margin: .5em .5em 1.5em .5em;">
 <a href="http://msdn.microsoft.com/en-us/library/dn495146.aspx" title="Get-AzureDeployment on MSDN">Get-AzureDeployment</a> retrieves details on the current deployment in the specified slot.
-I&#8217;ve used ErrorAction SilentlyContinue here because I am only making this call to determine if something is already there and don&#8217;t want to exit out if the slot turns out to be empty.</p>
+I've used ErrorAction SilentlyContinue here because I am only making this call to determine if something is already there and don't want to exit out if the slot turns out to be empty.</p>

 <p>
 <a href="http://msdn.microsoft.com/en-us/library/dn495296.aspx" title="Remove-AzureDeployment on MSDN">Remove-AzureDeployment</a> removes the deployment we have detected in the Staging slot, using -Force to again suppress any interactive questions the command might have.
 </p>

 <p>
 <a href="http://msdn.microsoft.com/en-us/library/dn495143.aspx" title="New-AzureDeployment on MSDN">New-AzureDeployment</a> creates a new deployment in the specified slot, using the supplied package URI and the configuration file path.
-I opted to treat warnings as errors because I&#8217;d rather clean up warnings immediately.
+I opted to treat warnings as errors because I'd rather clean up warnings immediately.
 Unfortunately this parameter does not support URLs.
 By default the deployment will be started, though there is a -DoNotStart parameter if you do not want this behavior. </div>

 <h3>
-  Wait for all of the instances&#8230;
+  Wait for all of the instances…
 </h3>

 <p>